FortinetCloudCSE/gcp-ncc-mrr-fortigate/content/04Peer/3_Task2.md

 1. Accept Peer Spoke
     - Click on the peer-spoke in order to see the details screen.
-    - At the top of the screen, we will see an option to Accept or Reject.  click on **Accept**
+    - At the top of the screen, we will see an option to Accept or Reject.
+Click on **Accept**.

     ![peer accept](peer_accept.png)